chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 string_more db 'ax is more than bx',0
 ```

 Personally I think that the system of conditional jumps makes a lot of sense.
 Other programming languages such as BASIC and C have "goto" statements that work like this.
-For example, "if(ax<bx){goto less;}".
+For example, `if(ax<bx){goto less;}`.

 The only thing I have found difficult is remembering which acronym means which condition.
 However, since I created the chart in this chapter, now I can refer to it and you can too!
 As long as I keep these main six types of conditions in my head, and am working with unsigned numbers, I can write Almost any assembly program from stratch.